UBC-CIC/commit2act/docs/UserGuide.md

 ## Validate Actions

-- Admin and Group Owners can validate actions through the Validate Actions page (Admin can validate actions submitted by all users, while group owners can only validate the actions of members of their groups)
+- Admin and group owners can validate actions through the Validate Actions page (admin can validate actions submitted by all users, while group owners can only validate the actions of members of their groups)
 - Unvalidated actions will be displayed with relevant information (date, name of user, action name, action items, co2 saved, total points earned, and the groups that the action was submitted to).
-- Admin and Group Owners can approve or reject an action by clicking on the Approve or Reject buttons on the right hand side of the action card
+- Admin and group owners can approve or reject an action by clicking on the `Approve` or `Reject` buttons on the right hand side of the action card
   ![alt text](images/validateActions/validate_actions3.png)

 ### Admin View:

 - Admin have access to 3 tabs (My Groups, Users Without Groups, All Unvalidated Actions)
-- In the My Groups tab, users can filter their search by Group Name or Action Name
+- In the `My Groups` tab, users can filter their search by Group Name or Action Name
 - If the search toggle is set to Group Name, clicking on the search bar will display all groups that the user owns
 - If the search toggle is set to Action Name, clicking on the search bar will display all the possible actions within the app
   ![alt text](images/validateActions/validate_actions0.png)
   ![alt text](images/validateActions/validate_actions1.png)
-- The Users Without Groups tab displays unvalidated actions from all users that are not a part of any groups
+- The `Users Without Groups` tab displays unvalidated actions from all users that are not a part of any groups
-- The All Unvalidated Actions tab displays unvalidated actions from all users of the app, regardless if they are in a group or not
+- The `All Unvalidated Actions` tab displays unvalidated actions from all users of the app, regardless if they are in a group or not

 ### Non Admin View: